Configuring Sentry Authorization for Cloudera Search

-Sentry enables role-based, fine-grained authorization for Cloudera Search.
-Sentry can apply a range of restrictions to various tasks, such as accessing data, managing configurations through config objects, or creating collections.
-Restrictions are consistently applied, regardless of the way users attempt to complete actions.
+Apache Sentry enables role-based, fine-grained authorization for Cloudera Search.
+Sentry can apply restrictions to various actions, such as accessing data, managing configurations through config objects, or creating collections.
+Restrictions are consistently enforced, regardless of how users attempt to complete actions.
 For example, restricting access to data in a collection restricts that access whether queries come from the command line, a browser, Hue, or through the admin console.
 For additional information on Sentry, see Authorization With Apache Sentry.